NguyenAndrew/edd/README.md

     A --> C
 ```

 Now you have solved these ents, let's try to solve the original ent.
-Let's say you simply put the two solutions together, the problem is solved!
+Let's say you simply put the two solutions together, and you confirm the problem is solved!
 You can also update the diagram.

 ```mermaid
 graph LR